Real life hero story. In one night Mary went from being a shy, unknown volunteer in her community to the “The Lady That Saved Many Lives"

 I was so scared.
 That child was in my clinic, depending on me for survival.

 I walked outside to investigate the sound.
 A panicked group of local women and children were gathering.
-There were more women arriving – terrified mothers with crying children clutched to their backs.
+More women were arriving – terrified mothers with crying children clutched to their backs.
 With them, they brought the terrible news.

 I looked around the clinic.
 Inside and out.
 So many women and children had rushed to the clinic for refuge.
 What could I do to help them?
 Could they swim?
 How was I going to swim?
 I don’t know how to swim.

-Anxiety gripped at me as I prepared for death.
-My hands shook as I texted my fiancé Derry.
+Anxiety gripped me as I prepared for death.
+My hands shook as I texted my fiancé, Derry.
 I wanted to hear his voice for one last time.
 I was too terrified to call my parents.
 I knew my dad would be devastated by what was happening.
-I prayed silently, “Oh God, please forgive me for my sins”.
+I prayed silently, “Oh God, please forgive me for my sins.”

 I continued to shake uncontrollably.
 I was having trouble breathing.
 Was this going to be the end?
 I took a couple of puffs from my Asthma puffer.

-Breath in, breath out.
+Breathe in, breathe out.
 I took deep breaths and then I heard a voice speak from my heart, “Mary, you may feel terrified inside, but you have to be strong.
 These women and children, and the elderly gathering at the clinic are frightened and desperate.
 They need you.”